 These are just a few scenarios that could lead to a personal injury claim.
 If there isn’t an example that matches your own, don’t worry, we could still help you to take action.
 Our team of solicitors could help you to make a claim against the local authority, your employer, a road user or the business or organisation that caused your accident.

 It might possible to claim compensation for a broken kneecap sustained during any type of accident including:

 If you are suffering from pain caused by a broken kneecap, contact our team to see if you could be eligible to claim compensation against the party responsible.

 It’s important that you consider all of the suffering your broken kneecap has caused when calculating how much compensation you should claim.
 Two heads of loss are usually used to do so.
 The first, general damages, is based on any pain and loss of amenity.
 The second, special damages, is used to try and claim back any costs caused by your broken kneecap.

 While it’s true that no two claims are the same, in theory, you could be compensated for:

 - The physical pain caused by your broken kneecap and any remedial treatment.

 - Loss of earnings when you cannot work because of your injury.

 - Any mental suffering that results from your injury.
-This could include depression, stress or anxiety.
+This could include depression, stress or anxiety after a car accident.